xinwenfu/VChat_CFG/README.md

     <img src="Images/EDB5.png">

-7. Locate the entry `CF instrumented` in the Guard Flags entry, this further conforms that CFG is enabled and the code is instrumented to support it.
+7. Locate the entry `CF instrumented` in the Guard Flags entry.
+This further confirms that CFG is enabled and the code is instrumented to support it.

     <img src="Images/EDB6.png">